Mobility plays an important role in maximising our ability to lead and maintain a healthy and active lifestyle.

 Exercise 4: Single Leg Stance – testing how well you balance on each leg.

-Note: ACA accepts no responsibility for loss or injury for undertaking these exercises.
-ACA strongly recommends that you check with your local ACA member chiropractor or other healthcare provider before undertaking these exercises to make sure the exercises are appropriate for your specific needs.
+Note: ACA accepts no responsibility for loss or injury for undertaking these tests.
+ACA strongly recommends that you check with your local ACA member chiropractor or other healthcare provider before undertaking these tests to make sure they are appropriate for your specific needs.
 If you are experiencing recurring, sharp or shooting pain at any time, STOP and report to your chiropractor or other healthcare provider.

 Find a Chiro